irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 AAPT
     Antenna ampere/TM
 ASR, Antenna Signal Representation.
-    The "physical antenna signals" which BIAS-LFR/TDS is trying to measure, or a measurement thereof.
+    (1) A reference to a particular "physical antenna signal" (a "data channel") which BIAS-LFR/TDS is trying to measure, or (2) a measurement of such thereof.
 In reality, the terminology is:
     ASR         : Pointer to a specific physical antenna signal, e.g. V12_LF (DC diff, antenna 1-2)
     ASR samples : Samples representing a specific ASR (as opposed to BLTS).
     NOTE: There are 9 ASRs, i.e. they can refer also to signals not represented by any single BLTS, given a chosen mux mode (and latching relay setting).